atecon/knn/src/knn_help.md

 ### `knn_plot_score(model, filename[null])`

 This function generates a plot showing the mean performance (across all cross-validation iterations) of the KNN model as a function of the number of neighbors.
-Only available if cross-validation is performed for multiple numbers of neighbors.
+Only available if cross-validation is performed.
+The plot shows the mean of the selected metric (e.g., RMSE, MAE, etc.) across all cross-validation iterations for each number of neighbors evaluated

 *Parameters:*